ghostbbbmt/hadoop-docker/README.md

 curl https://repo1.maven.org/maven2/org/apache/hadoop/hadoop-mapreduce-examples/3.2.1/hadoop-mapreduce-examples-3.2.1.jar --output map_reduce.jar
 ```

-Submit our job to hadoop (The program `wordcount` can have different names on each `hadoop-mapreduce-examples` version):
+Submit our WordCount Job to Hadoop (The program `wordcount` can have different names on each `hadoop-mapreduce-examples` version):

 ```bash
 hadoop jar map_reduce.jar wordcount input output
 ```

-If everything run fine, we can see the output by requesting data from HDFS:
+If everything runs fine, we can see the output by requesting data from HDFS:

 ```bash
 hdfs dfs -cat output/part-r-00000